 Patios and Balconies are to be kept clean and clear of clutter.
 The only acceptable items that may be kept on balconies/patios are firewood, patio furniture, flower pots during growing season .

-No Owner or tenant, or the guest of an Owner or tenant may use or store a charcoal or gas grill on the Property at any time
+No Owner or tenant, or the guest of an Owner or tenant may use or store a charcoal or gas grill on the Property at any time, however, electric grills are permitted.

 Flags and banners may be displayed as set forth herein.
 Each Owner or resident may display one flag no larger than 3’x 5” and one sign no larger than 24” x 36” from the Unit or Limited Common Elements appurtenant to the Unit.
 Signs and flags must be good condition free from fading and tears.